anoma/nspec/docs/tutorial/engines/index.md

 As a short synopsis, the structure of each engine type page starts with a big picture, some examples, and then the details.
+A table of contents has the following structure.

 - engine type name (e.g., _Auctioneer_)
   - purpose {very big picture}